jforbes24/victorianPlumbing-webscrape/README.md

 # victorianPlumbing-webscrape
 Scrapes entire victorianplumbing.co.uk website and returns full product catalogue range and attributes, then saves down to a .xlsx file.
-Includes Dashboard example.

 !Python3